sap-linuxlab/community.sap_install/roles/sap_ha_install_hana_hsr/README.md

 A good way to start is executing the playbook with the option _--list_tasks_.
 You can than start a playbook with the option _--start-at-task_ at a specific point. _--list_task_ will not start any task.

-For mor information please check
+For more information please check

 ```text
 ansible-playbook --help